Price list of Pampers

 As with many diaper brands, the core value proposition of Baby Dry lies in its absorbent core (pun intended).
 This core consists of the Magic Gel, specially formulated with natural ingredients to absorb up to 30 times its weight, as compared to 4 times the weight for normal cotton.
-This equates to an absorbent power of up to 7 wettings, which underpins its usage of up to 12 hours overnight.
+This means an absorbent power of up to 7 wettings, and usage of up to 12 hours overnight.

 Other features of Baby Dry are par for the course for diapers nowadays, such as leak guards, 360-degree breathability, a wetness indicator, a stretchy front tape (for tape diapers), as well as an elastic waistband (for pants).

-That said, the refreshed version of Baby Dry Pants now boasts a new claim: a more efficient absorbency of within 1 second!
+That said, the refreshed version of Baby Dry Pants now boasts a new claim: a more efficient absorbency of under 1 second!